Multiscaling limit theorems for stochastic FPDE with cyclic long-range dependence: Conclusion

 The paper proved multiscaling limit theorems for renormalized solutions of stochastic partial differential equations.
 Specifically, it examined the cases where initial conditions are subordinated to random processes with cyclic long-range dependence.
 The spectral and covariance representations for the corresponding limit random fields were derived.
 Numerical examples were provided to illustrate the obtained theoretical results.

 Beyond the framework considered in the cited papers, there are many interesting open problems about properties of the obtained solutions.
 Investigating the density of the solutions, certain geometric functionals (such as level sets), extensions to the vector case, and the corresponding functionals, as discussed in \cite{Olivera, Omari, Armentano}, are particularly interesting and challenging problems.
+Studying regularity properties of the asympototic field is an open problem, especially interesting in temporal settings, see, for example, \cite{guo2024samplepathpropertiessmall} and \cite{qian2025temporalregularitystochasticheat}.

 Another important future direction is to consider the discretized version and related problems (see Section 4.1 in \cite{LW}).
 In these cases, the spectral functions involve elliptic Jacobi theta functions, requiring an extension of the proposed methodology to accommodate them.